Rex-Josaphat/E155-LAB3/README.md

 # E155 Lab 2

-This repository includes the code to explore time-multiplexing and proper timing techniques using a dual 7-segment display.
-The goal is to use a single driver module but also switch so fast that it appears that all segments are on at the same time.
+This repository includes the code to explore how to use an FPGA to scan inputs from a keypad.
+This involves using Finite State Machine Logic to deal with phenomena like switch bouncing and synchronizing async. inputs.
+The lab also leverages time-multiplexing since the numbers have to be displayed on a dual 7-segment display.